Mirror symmetry for honeycombs: Symplectic geometry

 \subsection{The permutohedron skeleton}

-In this section, we will show that the quotient of the $(n+1)$-permutohedron $\frP_{n+1}$ by translations in $\Lambda_n$ actually appears as a skeleton for the $(n-1)$-dimensional pair of pants $\calP_n$; or equivalently, that the tiling of $\RR^n$ by $\frP_{n+1}$ is a skeleton for the universal abelian cover of the pair of pants.
+In this section, we will show that the quotient of the honeycomb $\frH_{n-1}$ by translations in $\Lambda_n$ actually appears as a skeleton for the $(n-1)$-dimensional pair of pants $\calP_{n-1}$; or equivalently, that the boundary of the tiling of $\RR^n$ by $\frP_{n+1}$ is a skeleton for the universal abelian cover of the pair of pants.

 Recall that the standard \emph{$(n-1)$-dimensional pair of pants} is the complex variety

 Define the variety $Y_{n-1}$ by